wenma-phd/website_hugo/content/join/_index.md

 If you are interested in joining our group, please reach out to [wen.ma@uvm.edu](mailto:wen.ma@uvm.edu)

 ### Undergraduate student
-We welcome undergraduate students to join us, especially those eager to apply physics and machine learning to study life science!
+We welcome UVM undergraduate students to join us, especially those eager to apply physics and machine learning to study life science!